sebge-1/coinopoly-rails-app-with-js-frontend/README.md

 - Celebrate your success after your pull request is merged!

 ## Where can I go for help?
-If you need help, you can direct question to sebgertz@gmail.com
+If you need help, you can open an issue on this repo.

 # Licensing Statement
 This project has been licensed under the MIT open source license.